Arya1531/international_kidney_exchange_program/README.md

 @version 1.0 11/08/2024

-Purpose: computational study for Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded
+Purpose: computational study for Computing Balanced Solutions for Large International Kidney Exchange Schemes When Maximum Cycle Length Is Unbounded or $3$

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version and the Gurobi License.